-Healthy School Streets (HSS) create a safer and healthier environment by temporarily closing roads to motor traffic outside schools during drop-off and pick-up times.
+Healthy School Streets create a safer and healthier environment by temporarily closing roads to motor traffic outside schools during drop off and pick up times.
 This enables more children to walk, cycle or scoot to school, with less air pollution, road danger, congestion, and more space for people to interact.
-HSS help to discourage car trips, particularly amongst parents and carers, by providing a safe and inviting space for more walking, cycling, and scooting.
+Healthy School Streets help to discourage car trips, particularly amongst parents and carers, by providing a safe and inviting space for more walking, cycling, and scooting.

-Fifteen HSS schemes have been rolled out across Camden since March 2020.
-This brings the total number of HSS schemes in the borough to 21, covering 27 schools.
+Camden Council has rolled out 15 Healthy School Streets schemes across the borough since March 2020.
+This brings the total number of Healthy School Streets schemes in the borough to 21, covering 27 schools.
 These schools are covered by timed or permanent road closures.

-About the Brecknock Primary School Healthy School Streets Scheme
+About the Minster Road Healthy School Street Scheme